-From the Extreme Mustang Makeover Youth Division competitions in Ocala, FL, and Lexington, KY, in 2019 and Fort Worth, TX, in 2020, to the Youth Mustang Challenge competitions across the country the Mustang Heritage Foundation offers the opportunity for youth ages 8-17 to train a 12-24 month-old mustang and compete for cash prizes and awards.
+From the Extreme Mustang Makeover Youth Division competitions in Ocala, FL, and Lexington, KY, in 2019 and Fort Worth, TX, in 2020, to the Youth & Mustang TIP Challenge competitions across the country, the Mustang Heritage Foundation offers the opportunity for youth ages 8-17 to train a 12-24 month-old mustang and compete for cash and prizes.

 TRAINING FOR ADOPTION